Mahdi996/Done/README.md

 📅 Show tasks in the calendar.

-🔔 set reminders for tasks and show notifications on time.
+🔔 Set reminders for tasks and show notifications on time.

 it is an application created to memorize the material from online courses.
 ## Technologies